コンテンツにスキップ

 Finally, we purify ourselves by drinking sacred sake, salt, and rice served on a sanpo (three-treasure stand), and then move on to the New Year's party.

-The most exciting part of the New Year's party is the ``fukubiki'' event.
-It may be done anywhere, but there is an interesting ``game'' that is unique to Kyogen.
-The key is to write and paste Kyogen lines on the noshi that match the lucky gifts (approximately 500 yen) prepared by the participants.
+The most exciting part of a New Year's party is the "lucky draw."
+This may be something you do everywhere, but there is an interesting "game" that is unique to Kyogen.
+The key to this is to write a Kyogen line that matches the lucky item (roughly 500 yen) prepared by the participants and attach it to a noshi.

 "Well, it's time for the lucky draw!"